-- 1) Write SADDR, DADDR, or NBYTES. - 2) Read-back and verify contents of each field. - 3) If contents of any fields do not match the expected values, return to step 1.

-4) After all contents have been verified as written correctly, then the DMA channel can be started using a software request or the external request for the channel can be enabled.
+- 1) Write SADDR, DADDR, or NBYTES. - 2) Read-back and verify contents of each field. - 3) If contents of any fields do not match the expected values, return to step 1. - 4) After all contents have been verified as written correctly, then the DMA channel can be started using a software request or the external request for the channel can be enabled.

-e10121: FTFA: For MCUs prior to work week 14 of 2016, FSEC[MEEN] = 10 disables Mass Erase only when the MCU is secured.
+e50117: FAC: Execute-only access control feature has been deprecated e10121: FTFA: For MCUs prior to work week 14 of 2016, FSEC[MEEN] = 10 disables Mass Erase only when the MCU is secured.